Isac-E-Perez/Logic-Gates/README.md

 ![Screen Shot 2021-10-09 at 6 54 14 PM](https://user-images.githubusercontent.com/89553126/136676633-999f5733-002c-4930-a12b-9dde6eb0dbd1.png)

-The entity block has no input or output singals going into or out of the '*testbench*' which makes sense is a complete unit.
-It will go ahead and send signals to a half adder and then it's going to read back those signals.
-Afterwards, we could check out whether these signals are correct.
+The entity block has no input or output singals going into or out of the '*testbench*', which makes sense since '*testbench*' is a complete unit.
+The '*testbench*' will go ahead and send signals to a half adder in which it will read back those signals.
+Afterwards, I could check out whether these signals are correct.
 Therefore, I don't need anything going into or out of the testbench.
 Additionally, a process was created so that I could deliver signals sequentially and not concurrenlty.